Southampton Middle School, Bel Air, MD

 Every September we introduce to our team students our Service-Learning project to save America’s Civil War Battlefields.
 Each day the students attend a 35 minute interactive presentation in our lecture hall.
 The daily presentations are displayed using Power-point and the students receive handouts that they put in to a notebook.

-As the information is presented, the students begin to compile the needed details that they can use to construct a business letter, a friendly letter and posters advertising our T-shirt contest.
+As the information is presented, the students begin to compile the needed details that they can use to construct a business letter, a friendly letter and posters advertising our preservation efforts.

 Each business letter is graded and corrected student copies will be photocopied and sent to our state and federal representatives.
 These letters contain facts concerning the threats to America’s Civil War Battlefields, reasons to save this Hallowed Ground and how the representatives can use their civic position to protect these battlefields.
 Next, the friendly letters are graded and the corrected student copies will be sent to friends and family living outside of the students’ residence.
 The friendly letters inform the recipient about our Service Learning Project, the threat to America’s Civil War Battlefields and why the student choose them to receive the letter.

-Finally, the students create a 18” x 24” poster advertising our preservation effort and the T-shirt contest to the students and staff of Southampton Middle School.
+Finally, the students create a 18” x 24” poster advertising our preservation effort for the students and staff of Southampton Middle School.
 The posters are graded by the team teachers and the posters that meet all of the grade requirements are laminated and hung up around the school building.

 PRESENTATIONS TO THE 6TH GRADE OF SOUTHAMPTON MIDDLE SCHOOL: